newmanlucy/dt_proj/dt_searchbar/README.md

     $ ./make-index.sh ~/duckuments/docs

-And then run a local server (port 8000 for example) and go to `localhost:8000/results.html`, and type a query inty to searchbar.
+And then run a local server (port 8000 for example) and go to `localhost:8000/results.html`, and type a query into the searchbar.